GeauxWeisbeck4/andrews-logseq-graph/pages/5 Designing Algorithms.md

 		- Memoization -> Recursive implementations, best for top down
 		- tabulation -> bassed on arrays or matrices, best for bottom up DP
 		- ### Calculating Fibonacci Series w/ Top Down DP
+			- To do this more effectively we need to use memoize to cache previous calcualtions and not repeat the same ones over and over.
+It first checks an internal cache to see if it was laready made
 			-